 Meaning

 The message behind “Anger may be kindled in the noblest breasts: but in these slow droppings of an unforgiving temper never takes the shape of consistency of enduring hatred.” revolves around life.
-It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme